joshjennings98/joshjennings98.github.io/src/markdown/blog/fsharp-neural-network.md

         List.map (fun x -> max x 0.0) input
 ```

+That was a single layer, the process for the full forward propagation has the following steps:

-The full forward propagation is slightly more complex.
-It first creates an empty list the size of the network.
-It folds though the epty list using the accumulator to store the intermediate activated and unactivated output of all layers.
-It then adds an extra layer containing only 1.0s to the end of the forward propagated output.
+1. First create an empty list the size of the network.
+2. Fold though the empty list using the accumulator to store the intermediate activated and unactivated output of all layers.
+This is done with the `forwardSingleLayer` function from before.
+3. Then add an extra layer containing only 1.0s to the end of the forward propagated output.
 This makes it easier when doing back propagation.

 ```fsharp
 let forwardFull (parameters : Parameters) (inputs : float list) (layers : Layer list) : float list list =